 Talents – Mr. Fitzherbert can sell ice to an Eskimo and most likely free climb El Capitan.
 He can probably make a mean omelet as well.

 Alternate occupation – regular 10 pm. slot at The Comedy Store or used car salesman.

 Would you like to see a ranked list of new wave Disney films?
 Click here.

 Prince Kristoff – Frozen

-Sense of humor – His best friend, is a reindeer he speaks for and a bunch of rocks, so he either hilarious or mad as a hatter.
+Sense of humor – His best friend is a reindeer and he likes to talk with bunch of rocks, so he’s either hilarious or mad as a hatter.

 Intelligence – He has an emotional intelligence but isn’t that street smart.
 In the woods, however, he can hold his own.

 Self-involvement – For a guy who has spent the majority of his life in the company of nonhuman companionships, he’s incredibly not self-involved.
 He’s the kind of fella who will help you move for a bunch of root vegetables.

 Resourcefulness – Kristoff is brave and has a great heart.
 Unfortunately, he’s not that resourceful.
 When the magic snowman outdoes you in this category, it’s not a good sign.

 Talents – Kristoff can make ice, drive a sleigh and communicate with reindeer.
 He’s a Nordic Santa clause without the toy obligations.